rebeccaacioadea/project-3/README.md

 ![](https://i.imgur.com/43hzJtG.png)

-We used React hooks, useState and useEffect along with axios to fletch data from our internal API.
+We used React hooks, useState and useEffect along with axios to fetch data from our internal API.

 Example of the lines of codes for displaying messages on our message board(*Pin Board*)
 ![](https://i.imgur.com/OOa80E1l.png)